Skip to content

 Key Features

-• Security: Only watches the kube-system namespace and specific secrets
+• Security: Only watches specific secrets in kube-system and openshift-config namespaces

 • Robustness: Includes automatic rollback in case of failures

-• Efficiency: Only updates when there are actual changes
+• Only updates when there are actual changes

 Error Handling